+The entire City of Lakewood is affected when a drought occurs.
 Lakewood is in a semi-arid region and experiences a Mediterranean climate.
 Accordingly, Lakewood relies primarily on well water from subsurface aquifers and surface water, rather than Future prolonged droughts would affect the availability of both groundwater and imported water supplies for Lakewood.
 Climate change may affect water supply statewide through changes in precipitation and volume of surface runoff.
-These changes include:
+These changes include1: